SelenaMart28/finalproject/README.md

 For this project, I will compare the various dentitions of procolophonids, an extinct clade of anapsid reptiles that lived during the late Permian through the Triassic (~300-200 million years ago).
 Procolophonids are the only clade within the larger clade Parareptilia to survive the Permo-Triassic mass extinction, the most devastating mass extinction to occur in earth’s history (Essentials of Geology).
 Procolophonids are a large and successful group of parareptiles with more than 30 known genera (Cisneros, 2008).
 They occupied a wide geographic range, including the Americas, Europe, Asia, Africa, and Antarctica (Dias-de-Silva, Modesto and Schultz, 2006; Cisneros and Ruta, 2010).
 Research has shown that procolophonids likely had a fossorial (burrowing) lifestyle, feeding on insects and plants (Botha-Brink and Smith, 2012).
 Most researchers think procolophonids are herbivorous or durophagous, but there no full analysis of procolophonid teeth has been done in relation to their places on the tree of life.

 The methods I will use to do this include phylogenetic signal analysis, specifically by employing the method outlined by Blomberg et al, 2003.
-Using the concept of phylogenetic covariance, I will determine if similarities in dentition between species of procolophonids can be attributed to their shared history or if another factor is responsible for these similarities.
+Using the concept of phylogenetic covariance, I will determine if similarities in dentition between species of procolophonids can be attributed to their shared history or if another factor is responsible for these similarities (Revell, Harmon, and Collar, 2008).

 The data I will use is my own, collected as part of a survey of published research with occlusal views of procolophonid dentition.